| Postgres-XC 1.1 Documentation | ||||

 It is useful for passing information forward from

-to GetForeignPaths
+GetForeignRelSize to GetForeignPaths and/or

 avoiding recalculation.

-can identify the meaning of different
+GetForeignPaths can identify the meaning of different

 access paths by storing private information in the